Vipuldalal26/cses/java/D2_Processes_vs_threads.md

     *   Back to response

-# 🧠 Topic 1 – What Happens When You Run a Program
+# 🧠 Module 1 , Topic 1 – What Happens When You Run a Program

 ## 1️⃣ Program vs Process
 | Term | Meaning |